leo-colisson/proof-at-the-end/README.md

 \end{proofEnd}
 ```

-and give in the section where you would like to display the proofs the code this category name to `\printProofs`:
+and give this category name to `\printProofs` in the section where you would like to display the proofs:

 ```latex
 \printProofs[mylongproofs]